beyond-reality-dev/Spoken-Word-Sorcery/README.md

 ### Inventory System

 Users can pick up, drop, equip, and unequip items, and view their items in the inventory screen.
-Currently, however, while items are being tracked they do not yet have an impact on gameplay.
-In the future, they will be used to affect the player's stats and characteristics.
+These items determine player stats like armor, attack, and speed.
+They also contribute to the weight that the player is carrying, which will affect their speed and other stats in the future.
+Items are persistent in rooms, and the player can move and store items.

 ### Combat System

 The combat system is turn-based, with the player and enemies taking turns to attack.
 The enemies occupy a certain direction in a room, and the player can change the direction that they are facing in order to target their desired enemy.
 They may then use a weapon or spell to attack those enemies.
+The damage that the player and enemies inflict is randomized within a specified range, and enemies move in random directions to evade the player's attacks.

 ### Visual Map